Rule 20204: Determining and Documenting the Reasonableness of Compensation

 Highly Compensated Personnel – personnel whose Total Annual Compensation is, or may exceed, $1 million in any year and who are not covered in Regents’ Rules and Regulations, Rule 20203 (Compensation for Key Executives).

-Total Annual Compensation – includes an employee’s salary or wages, practice plan supplements, incentive plan payments, and unpaid deferred compensation and excludes employer-provided insurance, expense allowances, employer contributions to Teachers Retirement System of Texas and Optional Retirement Program, and other fringe benefits.
+Total Annual Compensation – includes an employee’s salary or wages, practice plan supplements, incentive plan payments, and unpaid deferred compensation and excludes employer-provided insurance, expense allowances, employer contributions to Teachers Retirement System of Texas and Optional Retirement Program, longevity pay, and other fringe benefits.

 4. Relevant Federal and State Statutes